 Waiting Time Frame

 Real estate agents have access to the multiple listing service, or MLS, which allows your property to be found in searches for certain features of a property.
 This may sound great, but how long will it sit on the market?
 How fast will you receive offers?
 Real estate investors and other direct house buyers typically have a network of other house buyers, so if your property doesn’t fit their portfolio, then it may fit one of their colleagues’ portfolios.
 Either way, this means very limited waiting time for an offer.
-Also, when you sell your house in New Jersey, Brooklyn, Queens, Long Island, NJ & NY to house buyers, they will typically close faster than traditional house buyers, and usually in pay full in cash.
+Also, when you sell your house in North Carolina & New Jersey, NC & NJ to house buyers, they will typically close faster than traditional house buyers, and usually in pay full in cash.
 Traditional house purchases usually require qualifications from banks, mortgage underwriting time, property inspection and the buyer may not end up qualifying in the end.

 Inspections & Repairs

-If you decide to use a professional house buyer in New Jersey, Brooklyn, Queens, Long Island, NJ & NY, you will not have to worry about going through a roller coaster of emotions.
+If you decide to use a professional house buyer in North Carolina & New Jersey, NC & NJ, you will not have to worry about going through a roller coaster of emotions.
 There are no frustrating, middle-of-dinner phone calls asking if you are available to show your house.
 You don’t have to worry about leaving your house spotless every day before heading to work, just in case there is a showing while you’re gone.
 You don’t have to worry about possibly running into a buyer’s agent or their clients or dealing with them asking you questions that you really shouldn’t answer anyway.
 You also don’t have to worry about buyers arguing with you over which furniture you are taking and what you are leaving.

 There are a lot of situations to think about when you are ready to sell your house.
 We can help you decide which avenue would be best for you.